 Obstetric Management of Diabetes Mellitus in Pregnancy

-Diabetes mellitus (DM) is the most common medical problem complicating pregnancy.
-Gestational diabetes defined as carbohydrate intolerance with onset or first recognition during pregnancy accounts for more than 85% of the cases.
-Most cases are managed with diet.
-Approximately 1% of all pregnant women require the administration of insulin or an oral antidiabetic agent.1, 2, 3 Depending on the study population selected, the glucose intolerance screening procedure used, and the blood glucose criteria employed, abnormal glucose tolerance may complicate as many as 10% of pregnancies.4 In the United States the incidence of diabetes complicating pregnancy is expected to increase as we see more patients with risk factors such as obesity and increasing Hispanic populations.5 Treatment of gestational diabetes reduces serious perinatal morbidity.
-The Australian Carbohydrate Intolerance Study in Pregnant Women demonstrated that patients with gestational diabetes that are treated have lower rates of serious perinatal outcomes when compared to untreated gestational diabetics.6 It is important that the practitioner discovers glucose intolerance before a mishap occurs and institutes appropriate management.
+Diabetes Mellitus (DM) is the most common medical problem complicating pregnancy.
+Approximately 1% of all pregnant women require the administration of insulin for this condition.1,2 Depending on the study population selected, the glucose intolerance screening procedure used, and the blood glucose criteria employed, abnormal glucose tolerance may complicate as many as 10% of pregnancies.3.
+Although our experience is that clinically significant glucose intolerance occurs in no more than 3% of pregnancies, the magnitude of the risk to mother and perinate makes these differences in incidence figures moot.
+It is important that the practitioner discovers glucose intolerance before a mishap occurs and institutes appropriate management.

-Glucose intolerance is the single consistent abnormality in a group of syndromes or conditions that have been collectively titled DM.
-To ensure meaningful provider–consumer and interdisciplinary communication, it is essential that terminology be precise and contemporary.
+Glucose intolerance is the single consistent abnormality in a protean array of syndromes or conditions that have been collectively titled DM.
+To ensure meaningful provider-consumer and interdisciplinary communication, it is essential that terminology be precise and contemporary.

 *Patients with any form of diabetes may require insulin treatment at some stage of their disease.
 Such use of insulin does not classify the patient.